-The Mental Health Association of Tippecanoe County has a new, free service for families who are looking for mental health or substance use services for themselves or someone in their family.
+Mental Health America – Wabash Valley Region has a new, free service for families who are looking for mental health or substance use services for themselves or someone in their family.
 It can be very difficult to know where to start and this service helps families know how to find the right services for them.

 To connect with a Mental Health Navigator, call Mental Health America at 765-742-1800 or email firstname.lastname@example.org to schedule an appointment.

 As always, any parent or guardian who is concerned about the mental health of their child is encouraged to talk to their school counselor during the school day.
 If you have an immediate concern about the safety of your child or anyone else, please call 911 or contact one of the agencies below: